 Blue Ridge Way was completed in time for the Aug.
-31, 2019, football game and connects the new Stadium Parking Deck adjacent to Frank and Belk residence halls to the Schaefer Center for the Performing Arts and Wey Hall.
+31, 2019, football game and connects the Stadium Parking Deck adjacent to Frank and Belk residence halls to the Schaefer Center for the Performing Arts and Wey Hall.
 This connector primarily serves as a wide pedestrian path.
-During events with large attendance — such as football games, concerts and events in the new north end zone facility — it offers improved emergency vehicle access and is used for an additional vehicle exit from the parking deck and stadium areas.
+During events with large attendance — such as football games, concerts and events in the north end zone facility — it offers improved emergency vehicle access and is used for an additional vehicle exit from the parking deck and stadium areas.

 On Jan.
 24, 2019, the UNC Board of Governors approved expenditures of up to $916,866 from existing budgets to plan and implement Blue Ridge Way.
 Construction was complete in time for the 2019 football season.
 The contractor was Greene Construction of Boone.

 Blue Ridge Way was made to match the sidewalks around Sanford Mall, built with pavers laid in a concrete foundation.
 Weep holes in the concrete allow water penetration to nearby tree roots.
 Construction activity was excluded from an established tree protection zone around one of App State’s oldest campus trees.

 How is it funded?

 The funding source for the Blue Ridge Way pedestrian pathway connector was the university’s Transportation and Parking Reserves fund.

 All members of the campus and local communities benefit.
 Since late August 2019, pedestrians and motorists attending football games and other activities at Kidd Brewer Stadium, as well as large concerts at the Schaefer Center for the Performing Arts, have experienced faster egress, better traffic flow and increased safety.

 How does it support UNC System Goals and Metrics?

 The safety, health, wellness and enjoyment of all members of the App State Community, including visitors, are of utmost concern to the university, as each makes possible personal, academic and institutional success.